fsprojects/Paket/docs/content/paket-and-dotnet-cli.md

 This hook will tell the .net sdk to restore packages via Paket's restore mechanism.

-A nice benefit is that your project files are now much cleaner and don't contains all the package .dll references.
+A nice benefit is that your project files are now much cleaner and don't contain all the package .dll references.

 ### Restoring packages